alshdavid-labs/rpc/README.md

 #### Realized values vs cursor traversal

-Values are not transferred until `.value()` is run.
-Values are interacted with as references and are only transferred when the consumer requires their value within it's own context.
+Values are not transferred until `.value()`, `.set()` and (when arguments are supplied) `.exec()` are run.

-It worth being mindful that `.value()` is a dangerous method and will fail if a non serializable value is attempted to be sent.
+Generally, values are interacted with as references and are only transferred when the consumer requires their value within it's own context.
+If you attempt to transfer a type that is not serializable it will fail to send.
+The library will automatically convert/send callbacks to the data source as references when passed into `.exec()`, but more complex types like objects with functions will not work (at least not yet).

-Traversing an object using `.property()` is safe.
-Function execution with `.exec()` may send a value to source if arguments are supplied.
-The library does its best to detect if a non transferable type is used and instead indicate to the source that it's dealing with a reference, but it cannot always do so so be mindful of more complex function signatures.
+It may be required to write some small adapters/shims to facilitate smooth API access.

 ```typescript
 // Data = { foo: { bar: { foobar: 'foobar' }}}